 When Ecology determines that the modified MPPP is complete, the Permittee must publish a public notice using the template on the Coverage Modification form.
+Ecology will also publish a public notice on its website that includes the proposed changes and information submitted by the CAFO owner available for public review and comments, including an opportunity for requesting a hearing.

 The public notice must be published once a week for two (2) weeks with at least seven (7) days between publications in a single newspaper of general circulation in the county where the operation is located.

 The second publication date of the public notice starts a thirty (30)-day public comment period.
 At the end of the thirty (30)-day public comment period, Ecology will consider any comments received on the proposed changes before issuing a decision on the coverage modification.

+Ecology will consider and respond to any comments received on the proposed changes before issuing a decision on the coverage modification and may require the CAFO owner or operator to make further revisions to the MPPP.
+Once the MPPP revisions are incorporated into the permit, Ecology will notify the Permittee and the public of the final decision concerning revisions to the terms and conditions of the permit.

+If Ecology determines the revisions to the MPPP are not substantial, the agency will make the revised MPPP available to the public and include it in the permit record, revise the terms of the MPPP that is incorporated into the permit, and notify the Permittee and the public of any changes to the MPPP that are incorporated into the permit.

 S4.B Production Area Run-off Controls

-The Permittee must prevent discharges to surface water from its production area except in accordance with special condition S3.C Production Area.
-The confinement areas, and waste handling and waste storage facilities must be designed, constructed, operated and maintained to contain all manure, litter, feed, process wastewater, and other organic by-products including the contaminated runoff and direct precipitation from a 25-year, 24-hour rainfall event.
+The Permittee must prevent all discharges of pollutants, manure, process wastewater, litter, feed, and organic by-products to surface water and groundwater from its production area with the exception of rainfall-caused overflow discharges of process wastewater to surface waters conditionally authorized under special condition S3.C Production Area.
+The confinement areas, and waste handling and waste storage facilities must be designed, constructed, and maintained to maintain adequate freeboard and to contain all manure, litter, feed, process wastewater, and other organic by-products, including the contaminated runoff and direct precipitation from a 100-year, 24-hour rainfall event.

 The Permittee must keep manure, litter, and process wastewater from being tracked out onto public roadways.
-If manure, litter, process wastewater, or other sources of pollutants are tracked out onto public roadways, the Permittee must clean-up the material tracked onto the roadway.
-Materials cleaned-up on from the roadway must be disposed of appropriately and may not be placed in ditches, other conduits to surface or groundwater, or left along right-of-ways.
+If manure, litter, process wastewater, or other sources of pollutants are tracked out onto public roadways, the Permittee must clean up the material tracked onto the roadway.
+Materials cleaned up on from the roadway must be disposed of appropriately and may not be placed in ditches, other conduits to surface or groundwater, or left along right-of-ways.

 Vegetated treatment areas may be used to treat and infiltrate run-off into the ground, provided the treatment area’s hydraulic capacity is greater than design flows and the vegetation cover is suitable to the site and run-off treatment performance needs.
 A site is not suitable if the vegetated treatment area will cause a violation of groundwater standards.
-The Permittee must document the treatment design, including nutrient uptake and hydraulic capacity, and the operation and maintenance plan in the MPPP.
+The Permittee must document the treatment design, including nutrient uptake and hydraulic capacity, and the operation and maintenance plan for all vegetated treatment areas in the MPPP.

-If a discharge to surface waters occurs from the production area, including a vegetated treatment area, the discharge must be monitored according to S5.E Surface Water Monitoring.
+If a discharge to surface waters occurs from the production area, including a vegetated treatment area, the discharge must be reported to Ecology within 24 hours and monitored according to S5.E Surface Water Monitoring.

-S4.C Storage of Manure, Litter, Process Wastewater, Other Organic By-Product, and Feed
+S4.C Storage of Manure, Litter, and Process Wastewater